-Numerous museums, religious buildings, historical architecture, and events will consume your time here and before you realise, your holiday will be over.
-You’ll need many more days than just 5 to really explore and experience this delightful city!
+Numerous museums, religious buildings, historical architecture, and events consume your time and before you realise it’s happening, your holiday is over.
+You need many more days than just 5 to really explore and experience this delightful city.

-The train also has a 1st class carriage if you want to indulge or loaded with cash, and a dining cart in only several carriages.
+The train also has a 1st class carriage if you want to indulge or are loaded with cash.
+A dining cart is only available in several carriages.

-Although the Złoty (Polish currency) is used throughout Poland, the Russian cabbie that picked us up from the station quoted in Euros.
-This set the scene and I explained to the cabbie I only had Złoty.
-Interesting that he instantly knew the price in his own currency…nice try.
+Although the Złoty (Polish currency) is used throughout Poland, the Russian cabbie that picking us up from the station today quotes his price in Euros.
+This sets the scene whilst I explain to the cabbie I only have Złoty.
+Interesting that he instantly knows the price in his own currency – nice try…

 Don’t forget to keep your eye out for the iconic quirky dwarf statues scattered throughout the city, which are testament to the Orange Alternative (peaceful protest) movement’s memory.

 The movement used public art and meaningless humour as a protest to the suppression (by martial law) of the rise of Solidarity in Gdańsk in the early 1980s.